At its core, travel insurance is there to pick you back up if something unexpected goes wrong when you’re away.

 If you’re over 60, look for an insurer that has no upper age limit to make sure you’re covered.

 Always check your policy documents for any limitations on age.
-Even if the insurer has no upper age limit, they may still have inner age limits for things like activities.
+Even if the insurer has no upper age limit for a policy, they may still have age limits for certain things like sports and activities.

-Just like single items of higher value, many of us now have gadgets that we want to make sure are protected when we go away.
+Just like single items of higher value, many of us now have gadgets (mobile phones, cameras, tablets and e-readers) that we want to make sure are protected when we go away.

 Gadget cover may come as standard in some cases, but it might also come as an optional extra for additional cover for your gadgets.